taskforcesh/bullmq/docs/gitbook/patterns/process-step-jobs.md

 # Chaining Flows

-For example, we can add children using flows dynamically in the processor function of a worker.
+Another use case is to add flows at runtime and then wait for the children to complete.

+For example, we can add children dynamically in the processor function of a worker.
 This could be handled in this way:

 ```typescript
 enum Step {